Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry: Introduction

 The $p$-biased version of the EKR theorem is as follows. \begin{theorem}[Biased EKR Theorem] Let $0<p\leq1/2$.
 Let $\F \subset \mathcal{P}([n])$ be an intersecting family.
 Then $\mu_p(\F) \leq p$.
-If $p < 1/2$, then equality holds if and only if $\F = \{S \subset [n]:\ j \in S\}$ for some $j \in [n]$. \end{theorem} First obtained by Ahlswede and Katona~\cite{AK77} in 1977, Theorem~\ref{Thm:Biased-EKR} was reproved numerous times using various different techniques (e.g., \cite{DF06,F07,FFFLO86,FT03}).
+If $p < 1/2$, then equality holds if and only if $\F = \{S \subset [n]:\ j \in S\}$ for some $j \in [n]$. \end{theorem} First obtained by Ahlswede and Katona~\cite{AK77} in 1977, Theorem~\ref{Thm:Biased-EKR} was reproved numerous times using various different techniques (see e.g.\ \cite{DF06,F07,FFFLO86,FT03}).

-Over the years, $p$-biased versions of many EKR-type results have been obtained.
-In fact, it was shown that they can be deduced from the corresponding EKR-type results for $k$-element sets, with $k \approx pn$, using a method known as `going to infinity and back' (see~\cite{Dinur-Safra,FT03}).
-For example, this method can be used to deduce the following biased version of Wilson's theorem, from Theorem \ref{Thm:Wilson}: \begin{theorem} Let $\mathcal{F} \subset \p([n])$ be a $t$-intersecting family, and let $0 \leq p \leq 1/(t+1)$.
+Over the years, $p$-biased versions of several different EKR-type upper bounds have been obtained.
+In fact, it is known that they can be deduced from the corresponding EKR-type results for $k$-element sets, with $k \approx pn$, using a method known as `going to infinity and back' (first used by Dinur and Safra \cite{Dinur-Safra} and independently by Frankl and Tokushige \cite{FT03}).
+For example, this method can be used to deduce from Theorem \ref{Thm:Wilson} the following biased version of Wilson's theorem. \begin{theorem} Let $\mathcal{F} \subset \p([n])$ be a $t$-intersecting family, and let $0 \leq p \leq 1/(t+1)$.
 Then $\mu_p(\mathcal{F}) \leq p^{t}$.
 If $p < 1/(t+1)$, equality holds if and only if $\mathcal{F}$ is a $t$-umvirate. \end{theorem}

-In the other direction, a biased EKR-type result implies only an approximate version of the corresponding `classical' ($k$-uniform) result.
-However, in the cases we consider, we are able to leverage our biased-version stability results into more precise stability results in the classical setting.
-Furthermore, we show that these results hold when the `intersection' requirement is replaced by a much weaker requirement.
+In the other direction, a sharp upper bound for an EKR-type problem in the biased-measure setting implies only an approximate version of the corresponding `classical' ($k$-uniform) result.
+Similarly, in this paper, we obtain rather sharp stability results in the $p$-biased setting, but on their own, these results imply only `rough' stability results in the $k$-uniform setting.
+Fortunately, in the cases we consider, we are able to combine these rough stability results with some additional combinatorial arguments to obtain much sharper stability results in the $k$-uniform setting.